ecg-lab/GTA-Hunter-v1/README.md

 NZ_CP036419.1 has RcGTA-like cluster; The cluster size is 11 genes WP_137457888.1  WP_137457889.1  WP_137457890.1  WP_115474024.1  WP_009564481.1  WP_137457892.1  WP_137457893.1  WP_101328016.1  WP_115474016.1  WP_137457895.1  WP_137457896.1
 ```
 The RefSeq IDs of the 11 genes in the cluster are listed.
-The output is in the file "example_output/example_3.txt".
+The output is in the file "example_output/example_4.txt".

 ## References

 - Altschul SF, et al. 1997.
 Gapped BLAST and PSI-BLAST: a new generation of protein database search programs.
 Nucleic Acids Res 25: 3389-3402
 - Chou KC.
 2001.
 Prediction of protein cellular attributes using pseudo‐amino acid composition.
 Proteins 43: 246-255.
 - Ester M, Kriegel H-P, Sander J, Xu X. 1996.
 A density-based algorithm for discovering clusters a density-based algorithm for discovering clusters in large spatial databases with noise.
 In Simoudis E, Han J, Fayyad U editors.
 Proceedings of the Second International Conference on Knowledge Discovery and Data Mining: 3001507: AAAI Press. p.
 226-231.
-- Kogay R, et al 2019.
+- Kogay R, et al. 2019.
 Machine-learning classification suggests that many alphaproteobacterial prophages may instead be gene transfer agents.
 In preparation.